MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 ## Problems

+It's not plain sailing, there are several issue to overcome to get the productivity benefits.

 ### It's not a notebook

 ### Expectations

 ### A realistic vew of code generation for data science

+### Data scientists are not software engineers and neither is Cursor

 ## Ways of working